Colyers (ward)

-Colyers is an electoral ward in the London Borough of Bexley.
-It consists of parts of Barnehurst, Erith and Northumberland Heath.
-Ward Councillors are Brian Bishop, Maxine Fothergill and Chris Taylor (all Conservative).
-The population of the ward at the 2011 Census was 11,128.
+Colyers was an electoral ward in the London Borough of Bexley from 2002 to 2018.
+It returned three councillors to Bexley London Borough Council.

+List of councillors

+Bexley council elections

-The ward covers Colyers Lane, a local main road that is 1.5 km long east to west, and the surrounding area.
+Colyers ward consisted of parts of Barnehurst, Erith and Northumberland Heath.
+The ward covered Colyers Lane, a local main road that is 1.5 km long east to west, and the surrounding area.
 Northend Road, part of the A206 road passes the east side of Colyers travelling, north to south it forms some of the ward's eastern boundary.
 The A220 road passes north to south on the western side of Colyers and forms some of the western boundary; it is named Bexley Road to the north and Erith Road to the south.
 The ward's southern boundary follows some of railway line east of Barnehurst railway station the on the Bexleyheath Line.
+The population of the ward at the 2011 Census was 11,128.

+2014 election

+The election took place on 22 May 2014.

+2010 election

+The election on 6 May 2010 took place on the same day as the United Kingdom general election.

+2006 election

+The election took place on 4 May 2006.

+2002 election

+The election took place on 2 May 2002.